-5 Challenging TEFL Students and How to Effectively Handle Them< Back to the TEFL News
+5 Challenging TEFL Students and How to Effectively Handle Them

 Regardless of whether your TEFL career lands you in front of a class of kindergartners or roomful of corporate CEOs, having good classroom management skills will benefit you as a teacher.
 One aspect of this is recognizing, understanding, and dealing with the different types of challenging students you’ll be faced with in class.
 This guide introduces you to 5 of them and gives you strategies to keep your classroom running smoothly.